al70023/home-server/AdGuard-Home/GUIDE.md

   sudo nano docker-compose.yml
   ```

-Use [the .yml configuration file](AdGuard-Home/docker-compose.yml), paste it into the `docker-compose.yml`, and save it.
+Use [the attached configuration file](docker-compose.yml), paste it into the `docker-compose.yml`, and save it.